Conference: Reports Of Shots Fired On Ben Taub Hospital’s 2nd Floor In Houston

 — KPIX 5 (@CBSSF) February 21, 2017

-The police have not found evidence of the suspect nor evidence of an actual shooting.
-Chief Acevedo noted that he was proud of the huge response to the reports of the active shooter, because in the case of an active shooter, plenty of damage could happen in a short period of time.
+The police have not found evidence of the suspect or evidence of an actual shooting.
+Chief Acevedo noted that he was proud of the huge response to the reports of the active shooter because, in the case of an active shooter, plenty of damage could happen in a short period of time.

-Especially since there were multiple reports of a balding white male with a gun that were called in to police, authorities dispatched officers within minutes — and Chief Acevedo gave praise to Ben Taub Hospital workers for quickly getting their patients to safety.
+Especially since there were multiple reports of a balding white male with a gun that were called in to police, authorities dispatched officers within minutes.
+Chief Acevedo gave praise to Ben Taub Hospital workers for quickly getting their patients to safety.
 One patient was reportedly transported to a different hospital.

 Update: Police have searched all six floors of Ben Taub Hospital, including the basement floor, and plan to do another sweep to ensure the safety of the hospital.

-There was a heavy police presence at Ben Taub Hospital as police tried to clear up confusion and ascertain if there was an actual shooting that occurred.
+There was a heavy police presence at Ben Taub Hospital as police tried to clear up confusion and ascertain if an actual shooting had occurred.

-[Featured Image by Houston Chronicle, Michael Paulsen]
+[Featured Image by Michael Paulsen/Houston Chronicle]